xesus/projecteuler/README.md

 #Project Euler

-##Solutions for the Project Euler problems.
+##Solutions for the problems describe in the Project Euler.

 Website
 https://projecteuler.net/problems